 The priest holding the services is GodThis section contains beliefs all on a common theme: The priest holding the services is God.
-Show most recent or highest rated first or go back to church.

 I used to believe that the priest was God because everytime a child cried, he wouldn't be talking.